ironbar/arc25/docs/modeling/Iteration_08_improve_HER.md

 ## Conclusion

+On this iteration I have improved the HER algorithm and solved consistently the chick task.
+I have seen that combining low and high temperature when sampling is helpful to be consistent, that is the old exploration-exploitation dilemma.

 ## Next steps

-## TODO
+- Start working with ARC tasks

-- [ ] Make the script work with accelerate
+- Make the script work with accelerate
-- [ ] There might be a problem with the train dataset, the function is called 4-5 times.
+- There might be a problem with the train dataset, the generator function is called 4-5 times.
 This might require to set random seed to None.